 \begin{rem} Following what we have written above, for regular $\lambda$ (ones for which $R\Gamma_\lambda$ is an equivalence) we obtain equivalences

 for some Azumaya algebra $\C$.
-In this case $\A_\lambda$ also splits on some \'etale neighbourhoods of the fibers and so for any $y\in Y$, $R\Gamma_{\lambda,\mc C}$ provides an equivalence of sheaves with support at $\pi^{-1}(y)$ and modules with support at $y$:
+In this case, $\A_\lambda$ also splits on some \'etale neighbourhoods of the fibers and so, for any $y\in Y$, $R\Gamma_{\lambda,\mc C}$ provides an equivalence between the category of sheaves with support at $\pi^{-1}(y)$ and the category of modules with support at $y$: